-- Each Contracting Party shall designate a Central Authority to make and receive requests pursuant to this Treaty. - 2.
+- 1. Each Contracting Party shall designate a Central Authority to make and receive requests pursuant to this Treaty. - 2.
 For the United States of America, the Central Authority shall be the Attorney General or a person designated by the Attorney General.
-For the Government of Saint Kitts and Nevis, the Central Authority shall be the Attorney General or a person designated by the Attorney General.

-3. The Central Authorities shall communicate directly with one another for the purposes of this Treaty.
+For Belize, the Central Authority shall be the Attorney General or a person designated by the Attorney General. - 3.
+The Central Authorities shall communicate directly with one another for the purposes of this Treaty.